 It’s inevitable to pick up bad habits throughout life.
 You might get into the routine of having an alcoholic drink every night or at every social occasion.
 So the trick to changing that is to interrupt the automatic part of your brain, and you do this by doing things differently.

-For example, something as small as opening doors with your non-dominant hand for a couple of weeks could improve your willpower by making you use the reflective part of your brain more.
+For example, something as small as brushing your teeth or eating with your non-dominant hand for a couple of weeks could improve your willpower by making you use the reflective part of your brain more.

 Deal with urges head on